o124/archlinux-virtualbox-host/README.md

 <a name="interactive-bash-session"></a>

-To start an *interactive bash session* in the container instead of the guest machine, temporarily disable [`healthcheck`](https://docs.docker.com/compose/compose-file/#healthcheck) in the [`compose.yml`](https://github.com/o124/archlinux-virtualbox-host/blob/main/compose.yml) file
+To start an *interactive bash session* in the container instead of starting the guest machine, temporarily disable [`healthcheck`](https://docs.docker.com/compose/compose-file/#healthcheck) in the [`compose.yml`](https://github.com/o124/archlinux-virtualbox-host/blob/main/compose.yml) file if it is enabled

 ```yaml
   healthcheck: